zilishen/documentation/content/nginx-one/how-to/staged-configs/add-staged-config.md

 1. Select **Existing Source**.
 1. Select **Staged Configuration**.
-1. In the Choose Staged Configuratiog menu that appears, select an existing Staged Configuration.
+1. In the Choose Staged Configuration menu that appears, select an existing Staged Configuration.
 1. Enter a name for your new Staged Configuration.
 1. Select **Next**.